tidev/appc-daemon/packages/appcd-response/README.md

-# appcd-messages
+# appcd-response

-Loads language specific messages and error codes.
+Library for responses, including errors, and i18n messages and error codes.